 Equipment Desk attendant

-An Equipment Desk attendant is responsible for all patrons of the University Center recreational facilities.
+An Equipment Desk attendant is responsible for all patrons of the CUC recreational facilities.
 Student workers are responsible for swiping Carnegie Mellon University ID cards and issuing wristbands to patrons who are permitted to use the facility.
 Desk attendants ensure proper activity and use of equipment within the recreational facilities.

-In addition, an Equipment Desk attendant serves as a resource of information to CMU students, staff, faculty and community members regarding events and activities held in the University Center.
+In addition, an Equipment Desk attendant serves as a resource of information to CMU students, staff, faculty and community members regarding events and activities held in the CUC.
 Student workers also execute several tasks including but not limited to providing laundry service for patrons; supplying towels; maintaining good condition of athletic equipment; issuing wristbands and punch cards for Group X-ercise, personal training, and swimming lessions; and distributing athletic equipment.